Meet Our Compassionate, Experienced Therapists

 Mr. Walen is a magna cum laude graduate of the University Of Tennessee College Of Social Work in Nashville.
 He also is a published singer/songwriter and performs regionally (www.andrewwalen.com).

-Colleen Fitzgerald, LGPC – Outpatient Therapist, D.C.
-Office
+Colleen Fitzgerald, LGPC – Outpatient Therapist, Washington DC

 Colleen works collaboratively with individuals and families to help them grow and change.
 A graduate of Loyola University’s Pastoral Counseling program, Colleen has a Master’s degree in Clinical Mental Health Counseling.
 She offers spiritually integrated counseling that draws on what is most meaningful to the client in order to promote healing.
 Prior to becoming a therapist, Colleen completed her Bachelor’s degree in Sociology at Penn State University and worked in education and housing policy.
 She is a member of both the American Counseling Association and the American Association of Pastoral Counselors.
 She enjoys reading good fiction, watching bad comedies, and spending time outdoors.

-Laura Jones, LGPC – PHP Therapist, Washington DC Location
+Laura Jones, LGPC – IOP Therapist, Washington DC

 Laura believes in a holistic approach to recovery and a therapeutic environment that meets clients where they are.
 She has a wide array of clinical experience in both residential and outpatient settings and has provided therapy for clients with eating disorders, depression, anxiety, body image, and self harm behaviors.
 Laura earned a degree in Clinical Mental Health Counseling from James Madison University and has worked in residential and outpatient settings for eating disorders.
 Prior to counseling, Laura was a high school mathematics teacher.
 She combines her love for counseling and teaching to facilitate dynamic groups.
 When Laura is not working, she enjoys sketching, painting, and crafting.

-Hayley O’Brien, MA – IOP Lead Therapist, DC Office
+Hayley O’Brien, LGPC – IOP Therapist, Washington DC

 Hayley approaches her clinical work from a holistic perspective — seeking to understand and treat all aspects of the human experience.
 As both a mental health counselor and registered yoga teacher, she works closely with each client to integrate healing modalities for both mind and body.
 Hayley works within a trauma sensitive framework to insure clients feel safe and secure as they explore the therapeutic process.
 After receiving her masters in mental health counseling from James Madison University, Hayley went on to work at a residential eating disorder center where she specialized in counseling and yoga.
 When Hayley is not working, you can find her enjoying her own yoga practice, traveling and spending time with loved ones.

-Octavia Sykes, LGSW – Adolescent IOP Co-Therapist, Central MD Office
+Octavia Sykes, LGSW – Adolescent IOP Therapist, Central Maryland Office

 Octavia Sykes, LGSW, is a proud Baltimorean and quirky feminist.
 She credits her upbringing and education as the source of her advocate passions.
 Octavia holds a BA of Women’s Studies and LGBT Studies Certificate from University of Maryland, and an MSW from Widener University, where she is completing her M.Ed. of Human Sexuality.
 Octavia works with core issues of body image, self-esteem, self-identity, and trauma through her experience working with LGBT youth of color and survivors of sexual assault.
 She also enjoys volunteering with Baltimore Harm Reduction Coalition and chilling with her cats.